lamiskamal500/Kanbab-Board/README.md

    - Style the member form, card components, and board using **Tailwind CSS**.
    - Ensure the page has a clean and user-friendly design, with a focus on usability and aesthetics.

-## Review Interview

-Once we have received your repository we will organize a follow-up interview to discuss your solution.

-If you don't have time, that's fine.
-During the interview, we will discuss strategies that you might have used to achieve these.

 The final design of the board should look like this:
 ![final-board](public/final-board.png)